S5SS/dual-command/changelogs/build9/misc_changes.md

 ## Build and Research Times
 > *Currently you have no way to know how long a unit or piece of research will take to complete.*
 * **Build and research times have been added to the build and research menus.**
-* **This option is off by default, to turn it on change the option in the gameplay settings tab.**
+* **This option is off by default, to turn it on change the option under the UI settings tab.**

 ## Tweaked Score Totals
 > *The combat total is calculated as such: `ShipbuiltRU + ShipsCapturedRU + ShipsDestroyedRU - ShipslostRU` which is how you can get a good combat score without doing any combat.*